tetracorp/dungeons-of-avalon/docs/_posts/2019-06-28-items-and-treasure.md

 - 00: Item price, as a 16-bit value (i.e. two bytes).
 This is the price the item costs to buy from the shop.
 Sells for 1/8th less.
 - 02: Sprite number.
-- 03: Slot, as in what part of the body it's equipped on:
+- 03: Slot, as in what part of the body it's equipped on to grant its bonus:
   - 08: Armour
   - 09: Left hand (shield)
   - 0A: Ring